platformsh/platformsh-docs/docs/src/other/glossary.md

   - "/GLOSSARY.html"
 ---

-## Active Environment
+## Active environment

 An environment which is deployed.
 You can deactivate an active environment from the environment configuration page on the Platform.sh management console.

 ## Cluster

-Every active environment is deployed as a cluster, that is, a collection of independent containers representing different services that make up your web application.
-That may include a database container, an Elasticsearch container, a container for your application, etc. They are always deployed together as a single unit.
+Every active environment is deployed as a cluster, which is a collection of independent containers representing the different services that make up your web application.
+That may include a database container, an Elasticsearch container, a container for your application, and more.
+They're always deployed together as a single unit.

 ## Drush